leeper/surveyexpcourse/index.md

 ## Syllabus and Schedule

 An outline of the course is given below.
+All of the readings [are available here](https://drive.google.com/open?id=0Bwxjj0JIn0KoYkNIUXhtWFp5OTg).

 ### Session 1: Survey Experiments in Context (July 4, 11:30-13:30)